-Deliveries will take place strictly after classes or on weekends only, as requested by the principal.
-This is to ensure that no vehicle movements or material handling occur while students and staff are present.
-All deliveries will be coordinated in advance with the school administration and/or barangay to ensure smooth logistics and allow the school to prepare accordingly.
-The designated loading and unloading area is located near the affected building at the back.
+Deliveries will take place strictly after classes, starting at 4 PM, to ensure that no vehicle movements or material handling occur while students and staff are present.
+All deliveries will be coordinated in advance with the school administration and/or Barangay to ensure smooth logistics and allow the school to prepare accordingly.
+The designated loading and unloading area, marked in pink, is located near the affected building, just in front of the main gate, as determined during the public consultation.